Hard Money Calculator That Rocks

 This is your contribution to the transaction and includes all the funds you need to buy and rehab a property.
 It also includes costs associated with obtaining financing and transferring the property in your name.

 Your maximum loan amount divided by the sum of your purchase price and rehab costs.

 The money you make after recouping all costs associated with buying, financing, owning, and selling an investment property.

 Ready to get pre-approved with us?
 It’s quick, simple, and free.

 You might have had a great time using our hard money calculator, but nothing replaces human interaction.
-Let’s us discuss what all these numbers mean for you.
+Let’s discuss what all these numbers mean for you.
 Even if you don’t have a particular property in mind, you still might want to get pre-approved for a loan.
 Why?
-First, you might want to set have a better understand of what your budget .
+First, you might want to have a better understanding of your budget.
 Knowing your price ceiling helps focus your search on a particular type of home and on particular geographic areas.
 You also might want to find out what interest rate you qualify for.
 Last, but not least, to start making offers, you will need a proof-of-funds letter.
 Proof of funds is a document that states that you’re pre-approved for a hard money loan with a reputable private lender.
 Our proof of funds letters are considered cash offers, so you can effectively compete even with the most well-heeled investors.